IsaMarim/MyCV/README.md

 # **MyCV**

-In these repository are the projects and certificates cited on my CV.
+This repository contains the projects and certificates mentioned in my CV.
 &nbsp;

 ## **Time line**